Rani 2 Tablets

 Things to be careful of

-these medicines may irritate the stomach and may make your condition worse.
-Your doctor or pharmacist can suggest other medicines you may take.
+- Aspirin and many other medicines used to treat arthritis, period pain and headaches - these medicines may irritate the stomach and may make your condition worse.
+Your doctor or pharmacist may suggest other medicines you can take.

-your doctor may advise you to limit the number of drinks you take which contain caffeine, such as coffee, tea, cocoa and cola drinks, because they contain ingredients that may irritate the stomach.
+- Caffeine - your doctor may advise you to limit the number of drinks which contain caffeine, such as coffee, tea, cocoa and cola drinks, because they contain ingredients that may irritate your stomach.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.